Gabriella Elgenius

 About Gabriella Elgenius

-Gabriella teaches and supervises in her research areas in political sociology, with a focus on integration, civil society, nationalism, radical right movements, and ethnic and gender stratification in organizations.
-She teaches courses in qualitative research methods and theory, theoretical coding and Grounded Theory on Master and PhD levels and is Co-Director for the Swedish Social Resarch Council's Graduate Progamme/ Research School for Migration and Integration.
+Gabriella teaches and supervises on topics related migration and integration, civil society, nationalism, radical right movements, and ethnic and gender stratification in organisations.
+She teaches advanced qualitative research methods and theory, theoretical analyses and coding at PhD levels.

-Gabriella is Associate Member at the Department of Sociology at the University of Oxford, fellow of the RSA the Royal Society of Arts in London, and a member of the Steering Committee for the Centre for the Study on Nationalism at University of Copenhagen.
+She is Visiting Scholar at the UCL, Associate Member at the Department of Sociology at the University of Oxford, Fellow of the RSA (Royal Society of Arts) in London.

 Ongoing Research Projects: